androsland/GitAutoCommit-Win/README.md

 * Git for Windows (e.g. https://git-scm.com/ [recommend])
 * An executable of inotify-win.
 A compiled one is already included in the repo

+#### WARNING: Running filechangelistener.sh will delete any existing .git folders and initialize a new git repository in the directory where it exists. **YOU HAVE BEEN WARNED**.

 ## How to use
-* (OPTIONAL) Edit filechangelistener.sh and autocommit.sh and set the DUMMYFILE and DIR variables. <br>
+* (OPTIONAL) Edit filechangelistener.sh and autocommit.sh and set the DUMMYFILE variable. <br>
-*Please note that the DIR variable is "." so you will have to place the files in the folder you want to autocommit.*
+*Please note that the scripts reference the directory where they exist, so you will have to place the scripts in the folder you want the autocommit feature to be applied.*
 * Run filechangelistener.sh.
 This files uses inotifywait to listen to file changes
 * Run autocommit.sh.
 This file will commit any changes caught by filechangelistener to the local repository.
 No push available.
 Change accordingly.